 How Alert Logic Helps to Optimize Microsoft Azure Security

-The growing adoption of Microsoft Azure has increased the size of organizations’ attack surfaces, giving more sophisticated cyber attackers greater opportunity to penetrate their networks.
-While Azure is built according to the highest cybersecurity standards, it’s important to understand that Microsoft is only responsible for security of the cloud environment; security within the cloud — meaning security monitoring, threat detection, and vulnerability management — is the organization’s responsibility.
+The growing adoption of Azure has increased the size of organizations’ attack surfaces.
+Consequently, this gives more sophisticated threat actors greater opportunity to penetrate their networks.
+Yes, Azure is built according to the highest cybersecurity standards.
+But users must understand that Microsoft is only responsible for security of the cloud environment.
+Security within the cloud — meaning security monitoring, threat detection, and vulnerability management — is the organization’s responsibility.

 That’s where Alert Logic comes in.
-Our team of cybersecurity experts provides managed security services, tools, and analytics to enable organizations to fulfill their security obligations in Azure.
+Our cybersecurity experts provide managed security services, tools, and analytics to enable organizations to fulfill their security obligations in Azure.
 The core features of our Azure security services include:

-- 24/7 security coverage: Alert Logic’s managed detection and response services provide round-the-clock security monitoring and incident management for Azure, multi-cloud, or hybrid environment.
+Alert Logic’s managed detection and response services provide 24/7 security monitoring and incident management for Azure, multi-cloud, or hybrid environment.
 Analysts notify users within 15 minutes of detecting high and critical incidents with mitigation instructions to harden assets and get back to normal operation as quickly as possible.

-- Microsoft Azure certified: Alert Logic virtual appliances are Microsoft Azure certified, ensuring they are secure and easy to deploy providing comprehensive coverage even as your cloud environment grows and evolves.
+Alert Logic virtual appliances are Microsoft Azure certified.
+This ensures they are secure and easy to deploy providing comprehensive coverage even as your cloud environment grows and evolves.

 As organizations are either born in the cloud or continue to migrate their IT infrastructure to public clouds like Microsoft Azure, the need to adopt advanced security tools and solutions to secure software applications within the cloud will be a top priority for business executives.

-Alert Logic equips organizations with a team of cybersecurity experts who provide white-glove managed services so businesses can refocus their time and energy on higher-value priorities.
-We take the time to understand the unique characteristics of your business to create a cybersecurity solution that is tailored to your unique needs and requirements.
+Alert Logic equips organizations with a team who provides industry-leading managed services so businesses can refocus on higher-value priorities.
+We take the time to understand the characteristics of your business to create a security solution tailored to your needs.